robinmordasiewicz/jessed-guides/Terraform-rst/docs/index.rst

 Organization
 ------------

-This guide is broken into several small parts intended to let you skip the frustration of discovering them yourself.
-It definitely does not replace the `Terraform Documentation <https://www.terraform.io/intro>`_, but as you'll discover if you click the link, this guide will reduce the time you need to "internalize" how to use Terraform.
+This guide is broken into several small parts intended to reduce the time you need to get started with Terraform.
+For complete documentation visit `Terraform Documentation <https://www.terraform.io/intro>`_,